 A Permanent Account Number or PAN, as it is commonly known should be owned by every taxpayer in the country and anyone who wishes to do business in India.
-The government has made it mandatory for entities to quote PAN for a number of transactions and anyone indulging in these transactions should compulsorily have a PAN.
+The government has made it mandatory for entities to quote PAN Card for a number of transactions and anyone indulging in these transactions should compulsorily have a PAN.
 A taxpayer or assessee can apply for a PAN on behalf of others, including minors.

 Eligibility Criteria and Documents Required for Indian Citizens